emqx/eip/active/0044-backup-encryption.md

 * **Create through the CLI.** The operator supplies the key as a `file://` reference, or through stdin or a prompt.
 An inline CLI argument is not accepted, because the process table and shell history expose it.
-* EMQX uses the supplied key to encrypt and then discards it.
+* EMQX uses the supplied DEK to encrypt and then discards it.
 * **Import through the REST API.** The key must be provisioned in advance through a `ctl` command on the importing node.
 The import request does not carry the key.
 If the request carried the key, a caller who can reach the import endpoint